nhsconnect/ITK-FHIR-Mental-Health-eDischarge/pages/explore/explore_special_req.md

 {% include custom/section.warnbanner.html %}

 ## Special Requirements Content ##
-The Special requirements section carries information about the special requirements of the patient,items in bold are subheadings and should be formatted as such in any html sent:
+The Special requirements section carries information about the special requirements of the patient,items in bold are subheadings and should be formatted as such in any HTML sent:

 <ul><li>Special requirements - Eg level of language (literacy); preferred language (interpreter required)/ambulance required/other transport arrangements required/any other special requirements.</li>
 Includes: